Carrie Allen McCray

 Carrie Allen McCray (October 4, 1913 - July 25, 2008) was an African-American writer.
+She was from Lynchburg Virginia and became the first board of directors of the South Carolina Writers Workshop.

 Early and family life

 Carrie Allen was born in Lynchburg, Virginia, October 4, 1913, and raised in that city, where she came to know poet Anne Spencer, a friend of her mother.
 Initially educated at the Virginia Seminary Primary School, she was the ninth of ten children.
 Her father, William Patterson Allen, was a lawyer.
 One of her major influences noted in her reflection was her mother.
 Mary Rice Hayes Allen, was a college teacher at the Virginia Seminary and College, a historically black institution now known as Virginia University of Lynchburg.
 She Served as its president from 1906 to 1908 after the death of her husband, Gregory W. Hayes.
 He led the seminary as president until his death in 1906.
 When Carrie was 8 years old, her parents moved the family to Montclair, New Jersey where various black intellectuals visited, including the poet Langston Hughes.
 Carrie attended Spaulding Elementary School, Hillside Junior High, and Montclair High School.
 She received her bachelor of arts degree from Talladega College in 1935 and her master's degree in social work from New York University in 1955.
 In one of her reflections mentioned how her most memorable experiences, which was during the sixties helping to organize grass roots organizations in Talladega, Alabama, "first Pullim Street Center, then Community Life Institute."

 Meanwhile, in 1940 she married Winfield Scott Young, and they had a son, Winfield Scott Young Jr., before the marriage ended in divorce in 1945.
 She later married John H. McCray, a Florida-born journalist and civil and political rights activist in South Carolina, and moved to Columbia, South Carolina by 1986.
 Her second husband organized the Black Progressive Democratic Party after World War II and claimed victory for electing moderate Olin Johnson over segregationist Strom Thurmond during Massive Resistance in the 1960s.